dimven/SpringNodes/README.md

 ### CHANGE LOG
 ------
+#### 121.0.0 200617
+- The DirectShape nodes now work in Revit 2018
+- The Geometry.IndexByDistance node returns the distance between the elements

 #### 121.0.0 170617
 - All nodes that previously returned an empty list when an error occurs, return a null value instead.
 This is due to Dynamo's issues when processing empty lists. (like list rank reduction).